 SD-WAN makes managing your network easier and more transparent; you can analyze usage to make more informed and efficient decisions.
 Utilizing SD-WAN can help reduce expensive network costs, increase bandwidth where needed, and grow your bottom line by eliminating unneeded costs and maximizing areas of profit.

-Change is Easy
+5. Change is easy

 Despite high costs, low performance, and constantly feeling like you need saving from your current network, most mid-market companies remain stagnant–allowing the status quo to slowly erode their IT environment and potentially hurt business.
 Too many are laggards, intimidated by the old saying of “change is hard.”
 In the case of shifting to SD-WAN, however, it’s not.

 Unlike the MPLS predecessor, there’s no heavy change in hardware thanks to its software-driven nature and the ability to adjust as needed doesn’t require archaic installations.
-Pair that with an IT spend management platform like vCom’s vManager, and you will have both the guidance and tools to smoothly transition to SD-WAN and immediately start growing your business around it.
+Pair that with an IT spend management platform like vCom’s platform and you will have both the guidance and tools to smoothly transition to SD-WAN and immediately start growing your business around it.